The History of Flat Caps - The Classic Lid - Ireland and Beyond

 By the late 19th and early 20th centuries, the flat cap had become strongly associated with working-class men.
 At the same time, it was also adopted by wealthier individuals, particularly for country pursuits such as hunting and other outdoor activities.
 This dual usage is somewhat unique in the world of fashion.
 Few garments have maintained such a clear presence across social classes while retaining distinct meanings in each context.

 For working men and boys, cloth caps—including flat caps—functioned as practical daily wear.
-For the upper classes, the same style became part of a leisure wardrobe tied to rural life and sports such as hunting, hiking and driving.
+For the upper classes, the same style became part of a leisure wardrobe tied to rural life and sports such as hunting, hiking, golf, and driving.
 This overlap contributed to the flat cap’s enduring cultural identity, linking it simultaneously to labor, tradition, and countryside pursuits.

 Peaky Popularity in the Early 20th Century